jeffrey-anderson/intro-to-kubernetes/week1/Week1.md

 ### Labels

-* Labels are key/value pairs attached to objects, such as pods.
+* Labels are key/value pairs attached to objects, such as Pods.
 * Use labels to identify, organize, and group objects in a loosely coupled way.
 * Labels can be attached to objects at creation time and subsequently added and modified at any time.
 * Each object can have a set of key/value labels defined.